navidshad/telegram-cms/README.md

 I'll complete this documentation during my tasks. but here is a simple "how to use"

+###note
+- the main language of bot is persion, but I will make a multilanguage system for it, soon.

 ##how to use
 - install it,
-- creat an app.js (or what ever you want).
+- creat an app.js (or what ever you want)
-- require it and start.
+- require it and start

-###note
-- the main language of bot is persion, but I will make a multilanguage system for it, soon.

 ...
     var tcms = require('telegram-cms');